victor8504/OGInsta/README.md

 [This](https://oginsta.herokuapp.com/) is a photo posting website created using Django.
 A user with an account can:
 * post images with captions
 * view list of other users
-* follow other users and see their posts on their timeline
-* like a post
 * comment on a post
-* download an image

 ## User Stories
 As a user I would like: